TAPAAL/verifypn/Scripts/MCC21/competition-scripts/README.txt

 For creating the VM remember:

-- create tmp directory in ~mcc/tmp and set the owner to mcc and group to users
+- create tmp directory in ~mcc/BenchKit/bin/tmp and set the owner to mcc and group to users

 - upload binary in BenchKit/bin and set the owner, group and executability

-- upload the scripts (and xml files) into BenchKit, set owner, group and executability
+- upload the tapaah.sh script (and all xml files) into BenchKit/bin, set owner, group and executability

+- upload the BenchKit_head.sh into ~mcc/BenchKit/

 - install time, parallel (check for --will-cite) and bc